Month: November 2016

 God is today speaking in the same way to us.
 Our Royal High Priest Jesus and the indwelling Holy Spirit are not only leading the way, but also making intercession for us in the midst of every situation so that a way is made for us to enter into our promises.

-God therefore strategises to take us through every hurdle safety.
+God therefore strategises to take us through every hurdle safely.
 Our part is to trust and obey for the manifestation of a glorious outcome.

 TRUST, OBEY AND TAKE STEPS OF FAITH INTO YOUR PROMISES